syncfusion-content/uwp-docs/uwp/TreeGrid/ColumnTypes.md

 ## Custom column support

-SfTreeGrid allows you to create your own column by overriding predefined column type or creating a new custom column.
+TreeGrid allows you to create your own column by overriding predefined column type or creating a new custom column.

 ### Creating column from existing column

-You can create your own column by overriding the predefined column types in SfTreeGrid.
+You can create your own column by overriding the predefined column types in TreeGrid.

 For example, the `TreeGridDateTimeColumn` loads the `DateTime` value by default.
 If you want to display [DateTimeOffset](https://msdn.microsoft.com/en-us/library/system.datetimeoffset.aspx) value, you can create a new column by overriding the `TreeGridDateTimeColumn` class.